ncapps/practices-of-the-python-pro/README.md

 In later chapters, some modules act as an entrypoint to run a program from the command line, importing other modules along the way.
 Follow along in the book for more context!

+## Notes
+### Ch 2.
+Separation of concerns
+- Separation of concerns is a major key to understandable code; many design concepts arise directly from this principle
+- Functions extract named concepts from procedural code.
+Clarity and separation are the primary objectives of extraction; reuse is a secondary benefit.
+- Classes group closely related behaviors and data together into an object
+- Modules group related classes, functions, and data while keeping independent concerns separate.
+Explicitly importing code from other modules makes it clear what's being used where.
+- Packages help create a hierarchy of modules that helps with naming and code discovery.

 ## Errata and questions